Battle of Aljubarrota: Prelude

 In order to secure his claim, John of Aviz engaged in politics and intense diplomatic negotiations with both the Holy See and England.
-In October 1384, Richard II wrote to John (later King John I), regent of Portugal, reporting on negotiations, conducted in England, with John's envoys - Dom Fernando, master of the order of Santiago, and Laurence Fogaça, chancellor of Portugal saying that an agreement had been reached under which a small English contingent was to be sent to Portugal, to help defend the kingdom against its Castilian neighbor.
-On 6 April 1385, (the anniversary of the "miraculous" battle of Atoleiros, a fortuitous date), the Council of the kingdom (Cortes in Portuguese) assembled in Coimbra and declared him King John I of Portugal.
-After his accession to the throne, John I of Portugal proceeded to annex the cities whose military commanders supported Princess Beatrice and her husband's claims, namely Caminha, Braga, and Guimarães among others.
+In October 1384, Richard II wrote to John, reporting on negotiations conducted in England with John's envoys (Dom Fernando, master of the order of Santiago, and Laurence Fogaça, chancellor of Portugal), confirming that an agreement had been reached under which a small English contingent was to be sent to Portugal to help defend it against Castile (an ally of France at this time).
+On 6 April 1385, (the anniversary of the "miraculous" battle of Atoleiros, a fortuitous date), the Portuguese Cortes assembled in Coimbra and acclaimed John of Aviz as King John I of Portugal.
+After his accession to the throne, John proceeded to annex the cities whose military commanders supported Princess Beatrice and her husband's claims, namely Caminha, Braga, and Guimarães among others.

-Enraged by this "rebellion", Juan I ordered a host of 31,000 men to engage in a two-pronged invasion in May.
-The smaller Northern force sacked and burnt towns along the border, before being defeated by local Portuguese nobles in the battle of Trancoso, in the first week of June.
-On the news of the invasion by the Castilians, John I of Portugal's army met with Nuno Álvares Pereira, the Constable of Portugal, in the town of Tomar.
+Enraged by this "rebellion", Juan I ordered a two-pronged invasion of Portugal in May 1385 by an army of 31,000 men.
+The smaller northern force sacked and burnt towns along the border, before being defeated by local Portuguese nobles at the battle of Trancoso in the first week of June.
+On the news of the invasion by the Castilians, John I of Portugal's army joined with the forces led by Álvares Pereira (now Constable of Portugal) at the town of Tomar.
 There they decided to face the Castilians before they could get close to Lisbon and lay siege to it again.

-Mercenaries arrived from Gascony at Easter of 1385, sent to honor the Anglo-Portuguese Treaty of 1373 (still the oldest active international treaty in the world).
+English mercenaries arrived from Gascony at Easter 1385, sent to honor the Anglo-Portuguese Treaty of 1373 (still the oldest active international treaty in the world).
 This company was composed of about 200 English longbowmen, veterans from the Hundred Years' War, and around 500 locally recruited men-at-arms mostly of English and Gascon background, though a Florentine volunteer was also mentioned.

-The Portuguese set out to intercept the invading army near the town of Leiria.
-Nuno Álvares Pereira took on the task of choosing the ground for the battle.
-Russell notes that the two Portuguese leaders (Nuno Álvares and Antão Vasques) had already shown themselves masters of the new developments in methods of warfare, i.e. the use of archers and dismounted men-at-arms.
-The chosen location was São Jorge near Aljubarrota, especially suitable for the chosen military tactic, being a small flattened hill surrounded by creeks, with the very small settlement of Chão da Feira at its widest point, still present today.
+The Portuguese and their allies set out to intercept the invading Castilian army near the town of Leiria. Álvares Pereira took on the task of choosing the ground for the battle.
+Russell notes that two Portuguese generals (Nuno Álvares Periera and Antão Vasques de Almada) had already shown themselves masters of the new developments in methods of warfare, i.e. the combined use of archers and dismounted men-at-arms on the defensive.
+The chosen location was São Jorge near Aljubarrota, especially suitable as a defensive position, being a small flattened hill surrounded by creeks with the small settlement of Chão da Feira at its widest point, still present today.

-By having his army on the road to Lisbon, John de Avis effectively lured John of Castille's attention from laying siege at the capital itself and morally forced him to offer battle there, on his own terms.
-As in the Battle of Agincourt, winning this pitched battle would mean a decisive victory for Avis' cause, even with smaller numbers and resources.
+By placing his army on the road to Lisbon, John of Aviz effectively distracted John of Castile from laying siege to the capital itself, forcing the Castilians to offer battle there on Portuguese terms.
+As in the Battle of Agincourt, winning this pitched battle would mean a decisive victory for Aviz's cause, even with smaller numbers and resources.